adke/Project_Portfolio_2021/README.md

 ### Triangle Classifier
 #### And here we are, at the last description from the materials uploaded onto this portfolio!:relieved: This program is very simply and easy to use.
 All the user has to do is enter 3 angles for the program to classify what type of triangle is made from those angles.
 If the 3 angles sum up to a value that is not 180 degrees, the system will say "INVALID" because all the angles for a triangle must add up to 180 degrees.
 If the user enters 0 for one of the angles, then the program will also say "INVALID" because a triangle must have 3 angles as well.

+#### I have also added demonstration videos for the projects that shows what each of the programs should look like onto this portfolio.
+You can choose to either download the videos from GitHub in the "Videos" folder or you can check out a google drive link inside the "Video Demo Link" file that has the videos uploaded which doesn't require you to download the videos on your local computer.

 ## Conclusion